abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

     val hangman : IO[IOException, Unit] = ???
 ```

 We need a case class which holds the state of our game.
 Here we capture the name of the player in the name attribute.
 We need to capture all the guesses which the player has made in a Set and finally the word which the player has to guess.
-We have a property which captures all the failed guesses.
-This helps us determine whether to terminate the game or not.
-We also have two properties to determine if the player won or lost.
+Furthermore, we have 3 functions which return us the number of failed guesses, whether the player has won or whether s/he has lost the game.

 ```scala
 case class State(name: String, guesses: Set[Char] = Set.empty[Char], word: String) {